-If you have an extra $500, you may not think it’s worth it or even possible to invest such a small sum.
+If you have an extra $500, you may not think it’s worth it — or think that it’s not even possible — to invest such a small sum.
 While that amount isn’t a windfall, there are a variety of solid investment options for that kind of cash.
 Here are four of the best ways to invest $500.

 1. Open a robo-advisor account

 A robo-advisor is a great option if you’re just getting into the investing game.
 These automated online investment platforms allow you to plug in some information and create a portfolio based on factors such as how much risk you’re willing to take.
-Because your account isn’t actively managed, the fees associated with robo-advisors typically are lower than the fees for accounts with human advisors.
-You’ll typically also find that they have low or no minimum account requirements.
+Because your account isn’t actively managed, the fees associated with robo-advisors typically are lower than those for accounts with human advisors.
+You’ll also find that they typically have low or no minimum account requirements.